EENI Global Business School

 “Goodness and Badness, twin spirits, at the beginning of the universe

-They are in the thought, in the deeds and the words,
+They are in thought, in deeds and words,

 The wise men will choose goodness and fools will be diverted.
 The ignorant will choose the worst attitude